dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 the area of expertise you need to have to work on your task doesn't belong directly to a front-end developer's domain.

-As you can see there are many issues using this kind of a set up in that work environment.
+As you can see there are many issues using this kind of a set up and processes in that work environment.

 ---